When designing for the screen, there are any number of layouts to contend with. To allow our designs to adapt, we need both precision and flexibility.

 What are Layout Grids

 Layout Grids aren't reliant on the pixel grid.
-This means they aren't dependent on specific dimensions or resolutions.
+This means they aren't dependent on a specific resolution or dimensions.

 You can only apply Layout Grids to Frames.
-This can be a top-level Frame, or a Frame nested within another Frame.
+This could be a top-level Frame, or a Frame nested within another Frame.

 Layout Grids allow you to: